Mitch-1997/project-company-webApp/README.md

 ## User Stories

--Navigate to the next link by clicking the button on each of the pages, that is Home,About,Services,Contact, and Policy.
+- Navigate to the next link by clicking the button on each of the pages, that is Home,About,Services,Contact, and Policy page.
--Update the data for Services page.
+- Update the data for Services page.

 ### BDD (Behavior Driven Development)